 1963: Paranormal experts (pictured from left: Claire Bloom, Russ Tamblyn, Julie Harris, Richard Johnson) investigate — and stay in — the ultimate haunted house. — Courtesy of MGM1 of 18

 1980: A grief-stricken composer (George C. Scott) retreats to an old country estate to be alone — only to learn he’s anything but. — Everett Collection2 of 18

-1980: A timid wife (Shelley Duvall), a psychic son (Danny Lloyd, left) and a father (Jack Nicholson) who is slowly going mad — all locked away in a remote hotel during winter … What could go wrong? — Warner Brothers/ Everett Collection3 of 18
+1980: A timid wife (Shelley Duvall), a psychic son (Danny Lloyd, from behind) and a father (Jack Nicholson) who is slowly going mad — all locked away in a remote hotel during winter … What could go wrong? — Warner Brothers/ Everett Collection3 of 18

 1973: A priest battles an unrelenting demon for the soul of a 12-year-old girl (Linda Blair, pictured) in a Catholic-sanctioned exorcism. — Everett Collection4 of 18

 1975: The classic man-versus-nature drama, complemented by the most tension-filled movie score ever. — Everett Collection5 of 18

 1979: In an allegedly true story, a family (that’s Margot Kidder as the mom) moves into a nice suburban house and discovers that the previous family hasn’t left … exactly. — American International Pictures6 of 18

 1968: A pregnant woman (Mia Farrow) slowly descends into a nightmare as she wonders about the true origins of her baby. — Everett Collection7 of 18